About us

 James Nye (Chair)

-Dr James Nye is an author and historian of horology with a lifelong interest in horology, founding the Clockworks museum, London, in 2011.
+Dr James Nye is an author and historian with a lifelong interest in horology, founding the Clockworks museum, London, in 2011.
 His book, A Long Time in Making: The History of Smiths was published by Oxford University Press in 2014.
 He was an advisory editor and contributor to OUP's General History of Horology, edited by Anthony Turner and published in 2022.
 In 2023 the AHS published his Clockmaking on Lothbury – Craft, Community and Conflict in Pre-Fire London.
 He is a Past Master of the Worshipful Company of Clockmakers.

 Françoise Collanges